datahac/skein_how_we_work/README.md

 When a build fails, we get alerts in Slack and via email.
 Click the alert and we see a backtrace that gives us a hint of how to "fix the build."

-When we write the fix and commit to version control again, we'll get a "passing build" alert in Slack and via email.
+When we write the fix and commit to version control again, we'll get a "passing build" alert in Slack.
 Click the alert and we see the passing build.

 Green is good.

 A solid test suite is an absolute requirement for a web application.
 However, one major problem with test suites is that they get slow as they get large.

 CI can ease the pain by distributing the test runs in parallel.
-We've had 45 minute test suites cut down to 2 minutes using this technique.

-We've used CruiseControl, Integrity, Jenkins, and other CI libraries that we manage ourselves.
-This resulted in many hours of expensive attention.

-Now, we use a combination of CircleCI and Travis CI (both for private repositories and open source) because of their great UIs, simple configuration and close integration with GitHub.

-CI test runs are triggered when we push to Github and can be seen as part of the status checks of pull requests.
-We also use Hound to help us follow our style guide and keep review comments focused on improving the code quality.

-## Pair Programming

-Code that is written by two people who sit next to each other at the same computer is pair-programmed code.
-That code is considered high quality and should result in cost savings due to less maintenance.

-In the long run, this style of development saves money because fewer bugs are written and therefore do not need to be fixed later.

-An indication that pairing is beneficial and should be done more often is the following example:

-When you are writing an important piece of code, don't you want another person to look it over before it goes into production?

-While we don't pair program 100% of the time, we recognize the difficulty in acting as a team when we work at a distance from each other.
-There is no better collaboration between designers, developers, or between designers and developers than at the keyboard.

 ## Refactoring